MSE in Materials Science and Engineering

 3. Students will be able to design processes leading to specific microstructures necessary to achieve sets of properties satisfying performance requirements for current and future engineering applications.

 An applicant to the program should hold a Bachelor of Science (BS) or equivalent degree in engineering from an accredited program with a minimum cumulative grade point of 3.0 (on a 4.0 scale).
-An applicant with a lower GPA may be considered for admission consistent with the guidelines.
+An applicant with a lower GPA, or an applicant with a non-engineering bachelor's degree in a science or mathematics program, may be considered for admission consistent with the guidelines.

 Please note: At least two (2) letters of recommendation are required as part of the application.
 These should come from people who know you as an engineer, either academically (professor or research advisor) or professionally (supervisor or manager).
 Letters of reference from peer employees or personal sources are invalid and will not be considered.